sematext/docs/docs/logs/sending-log-events.md

 The simplest way to ship logs to Sematext is via the [Discovery](discovery/intro/) screen after the [initial setup](discovery/setup/).

-By following these step-by-step instructions for setting up the [Sematext Agent](https://sematext.com/docs/agents/sematext-agent/) through the Logs App.
+Follow these step-by-step instructions for setting up the [Sematext Agent](https://sematext.com/docs/agents/sematext-agent/) through the Logs App.

 **Create Logs App:** After creating the Logs App, the environment selection screen for agent installation will be displayed.